JoBCB/Choreographing-an-Art-Catalogue/README.md

   - create a catalogue:
 	- what are the spatio-temporal conditions?
 Which location or environment and time lengths?
 	- define a set of operations to be performed / qualitative-processual dynamics of howness:
-		- different rhythms (tempo; de/acceleration..); repetition; simultanity; relationality; unpredictability…;
+		- different rhythms
+			- tempo: smooth/flowing versus very slowly or fast;
+			- repetition;
+			- simultanity or different forms of temporal relationality…
+		- different spatial relationship
+			- distances between objects;
+			- one body or element in relation to another, to a group, or to the architecture;
+			- topography: the movement over a landscape, pattern, design..
-		- how do you navigate around it? by order of..; (non)linearity; random sequence; zooming in diverse scales; from different angles..;
+		- how do you navigate around it?
+			- by order of..;
+			- (non)linearity; random sequence;
+			- zooming in diverse scales; from different angles..;

 	- you can enact the catalogue through actual physical movement; and or experiment by using digital tools and computer code.
-	- set variations: you can define variations within your catalogue system;
+	- set variations: you can define variations within your catalogue system; including permanent and non-permanent features.

 __[17h30-18h] group presentations and discussion__